hiero-ledger/hiero-mirror-node/docs/design/eoa-code-delegation.md

 This design document outlines the implementation plan for supporting HIP-1340 EOA code delegation in the Hiero mirror node.
-The implementation will enable extraction, storage, and querying of code delegation data from consensus node transactions, performing `eth_call`, `eth_estimateGas` transactions with code delegations and querying the persisted code delegations from the existing REST APIs.
+The implementation will enable extraction, storage, and querying of code delegation data from consensus node transactions, performing `eth_call`, `eth_estimateGas` and `debug_traceTransaction` transactions with code delegations and querying the persisted code delegations from the existing REST APIs.
+The code delegations will be kept as `delegation_indicator` in both DB and REST API.

 ## Goals

 - Enhance the database schema to store code delegations
 - Ingest code delegation creations via `CryptoCreateTransactionBody` transactions
 - Ingest code delegation updates and deletions via `CryptoUpdateTransactionBody` transactions
-- Expose code delegation information via the existing account REST APIs with the new code field
+- Expose code delegation information via the existing account REST APIs with the new `delegation_indicator` field
 - Support efficient querying and pagination of code delegations by account id and timestamp
-- Track code delegation usage in transactions for audit and analytics purposes

 ## Non-Goals